Entry Requirements

 Prestige—Premium products positioned for the luxury consumer, often sold at a higher price point through specialized channels.

-Finished formula entries are further divided by product categories (see below).
+Finished formula entries are further divided by product categories (see next tab).

 AI-driven, high-throughput, in vitro, ex vivo, etc., test methods, tools, substrates, protocols and technologies developed for cosmetics R&D purposes to: support product or ingredient claims; prove efficacy, safety and stability; etc.